 Each work gives us something to think about ourselves.
 What do we see in ourselves?
 How do these black surfaces resonate in our imagination?

-Strangely enough, it's never boring.
+Oddly enough, there's never a dull moment.
 He does "Corps à corps", struggles with matter by playing with more or less thickness, various types of traces, the effects of light...

 At the beginning I confess that I was destabilized, that's why I felt a certain "uneasiness" in front of this conception of the dark emptiness or whatever.
 Was it a form of representation of the black hole of the universe? or of nothingness? of infinity?